pothi/backup-wordpress/README.md

 Scripts to backup WordPress via server cron (cPanel, Plesk, etc)
 ----------------------------------------------------------------

 There are plenty of plugins available to take backups within WordPress.
-However, the scripts mentioned here work outside WordPress making them much more effective and efficient!
+However, the scripts mentioned here work outside WordPress making them much more effective and efficient.
+If you take offline backups, I highly recommend to use encryption and limit your offline storage to only allow [one-way backups](https://www.tinywp.com/write-only-backups-in-s3/).

 ## Features